When the Truth Becomes Dangerous – Ruda Challenges Power in Guatemala

 “The threats are constant,” says editor Violeta Paiz.
 “That’s why we work strategically to protect ourselves.
 We follow trials through Facebook livestreams from other media outlets to avoid putting ourselves at risk.
 All our work is done digitally and with flexible schedules – crucial for those of us with children.”

-“Ruda is the name of a medicinal plant used in abortions,” explains Isela Espinoza.
+“Ruda is the name of a medicinal plant,” explains Isela Espinoza.
 “It symbolises both resistance and healing.”

 In the top photo: from left to right, Violeta Paiz, Ana Alfaro, Angiros Ross Domingo, Isela Espinoza, Jazmin López.
 Photo: Malin Kihlström.